pauljamescleary/vinyldns-java-sample/README.md

 ## An overview of the source code.

+There is an `AppPlain` class that shows how to directly use the low level vinyldns-java client for submitting batch changes.
+You can compare it directly to the `App` class.

 The sample application can all be found in the `App` class.
 It handles setup and teardown of the test artifacts so that the Batch Changes can run.
+The `App` class uses the `VinylDNSHelper` to help simplify creating batch requests.

 The `VinylDNSHelper` provides a small (and perhaps unnecessary) wrapper around the `VinylDNSClient` that comes from the [VinylDNS-Java Library](https://github.com/vinyldns/vinyldns-java).
 All it does is look for an